 - Melt the dark chocolate in a heatproof bowl set over a saucepan of simmering water.
 Drizzle the dark chocolate across each heart sandwich biscuit.
 Melt the white chocolate, then drizzle this lightly over the top of the dark chocolate.
 Before the chocolate sets, sprinkle toasted flaked almonds on to the chocolate so they stick.
 Leave to set in a cool place.

-This recipe is taken from the Comfort: Delicious Bake & Family Treats by Candice Brown, published by Ebury Press.
+This recipe is an edited extract from Comfort: Delicious Bake & Family Treats by Candice Brown, published by Ebury Press

 Do you have any baking or biscuit recipes to share?
 Tweet us @goodhomesmag or post a comment on our Facebook page